 Today, I’d like to present a nifty solution to a problem I recently encountered – querying column names!

-The problem: You can’t Query the Column Header in Google Spreadsheets
+The problem: You can’t Query the Column Header by Name in Google Spreadsheets

 What do I mean with that?